Rodrigo Almeida: Career

 After a brief appearance in LMP3 machinery in the Prototype Winter Series, Almeida joined R&B Racing to compete in Porsche Carrera Cup Asia.
 In his first season in the series, Almeida scored his first overall podium in race one at Sepang by finishing third, helping him to secure fifth place in the overall standings.
 At the end of the year, Almeida was once again part of the Porsche Carrera Cup Asia Talent Pool roster.

 Almeida returned to the series for 2025, albeit switching to Team Jebsen for his sophomore season.
-Taking his first podium of the season at Shanghai by finishing second in race two, before repeating the same feat three rounds later at Bangsaen.
+Taking his first podium of the season at Shanghai by finishing second in race two, before repeating the same feat three rounds later at Bangsaen to end the year fifth in points.
 During 2025, Almeida also made his GT3 debut for Comtoyou Racing, making one-off appearances in the GT World Challenge Europe Endurance and Sprint Cups.

+In 2026, Almeida returned to Porsche Carrera Cup Asia, switching to Team Wetrade x Phantom Global for his third season in the series.